nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-29138](https://jira.nuxeo.com/browse/NXP-29138)

-#### Support Double format for Long properties values in document model
+#### Support Double Format for Long Properties Values in Document Model
 (also available in 10.10)

 Number values can now be written to both Long and Double properties.